 This might seem like a no-brainer, but I’ve heard plenty of complaints from US poker players over the years who have their entire bankroll tied up somewhere they aren’t happy with.

-With US poker rooms strained to process payouts in a timely manner it can be as much as a month before receiving a payout and getting it deposited at another site.
+With US poker sites strained to process payouts in a timely manner it can be as much as a month before receiving a payout and getting it deposited at another site.
 No one can foresee when things don’t go as expected, but try asking yourself these questions before making your first deposit.

 Pick US poker rooms with the best cashiers